lucidarch/laravel/readme.md

 > You might want to [Setup](#setup) to be able to use the `lucid` command.

 > IMPORTANT!
 You need at least one service to be able to host your features.
-In this example we are using the Api service generated previously, refered to as `api` in the commands.
+In this example we are using the Api service generated previously, referred to as `api` in the commands.

 ```
 lucid make:feature SearchUsers api